Sacrament of Confirmation Mass & Ceremony 2018

 Service events may be attended at the parish, but can be completed through other organizations or independently.
 At the discretion of the Formation Director, events will be deemed proper service activities if they are direct Corporal or Spiritual Works of Mercy.
 Candidates must submit a written reflection for each service event indicating what the event was, which Work of Mercy they performed, and how they encountered Christ through this work.

-Candidates will meet one-on-one with the Formation Director or other trained adult mentor to discuss (among other things) their faith life, reasons for desiring Confirmation, ways to deepen their prayer life, and discern their talents and gifts.
+Candidates will meet one-on-one each year of formation with the Formation Director or other trained adult mentor to discuss (among other things) their faith life, reasons for desiring Confirmation, ways to deepen their prayer life, and discern their talents and gifts.
 Mentor Meetings will usually take place on Sunday afternoons or weekdays after school, according to availability.

 “Like good stewards of the manifold grace of God, serve one another with whatever gift each of you has received.” – 1 Peter 4:10